CyVerse-learning-materials/foss-2020/cloud_comput/xsede.rst

 **Open Science Grid**
 ~~~~~~~

 The `OpenScienceGrid (OSG) <https://opensciencegrid.org/>`_ is another CyVerse partner.
-You can use the OSG through our Discovery Environmetn to launch high throughput computing jobs.
+You can use the OSG through our Discovery Environment to launch high throughput computing jobs.

 **CyVerse Powered By**
 ------------